Gholamhossein Mohseni-Ejei: The New Head of Iran’s Judiciary

 Senior Judiciary Posts

-In 2009, then-Judiciary branch chief Sadeq Larijani appointed Mohseni-Ejei to be Prosecutor General, a position he held for five years.
-Mohseni-Ejei was tasked alongside Raisi to oversee allegations put forward by Green Movement leader Mehdi Karoubi that security forces engaged in acts of sexual assault and abuse against detainees held for participation in the protests.
+In 2009, then-Judiciary chief Sadeq Larijani appointed Mohseni-Ejei to be Prosecutor General, a position he held for five years.
+Mohseni-Ejei was tasked alongside Ebrahim Raisi to oversee allegations put forward by Green Movement leader Mehdi Karoubi that security forces engaged in acts of sexual assault and abuse against detainees held for participation in the protests.

 In his capacity as Judiciary Spokesman, Mohseni-Ejei defended and justified human rights violations, such as the 2014 raid on political prisoners at Evin Prison’s Ward 350 that left many prisoners seriously injured.
 Mohseni-Ejei claimed the raid was justified because “some individuals tried to make alcoholic drinks with their fruit rations.”
-As first deputy to Judiciary chiefs, Mohseni-Ejei was an active participant in the state’s crackdown on the 2017-2018 protests and the November 2019 protests, as the Judiciary prosecuted political prisoners and handed out executions of protesters.
+As first deputy to the Judiciary chief, Mohseni-Ejei was an active participant in the state’s crackdown on the 2017-2018 protests and the November 2019 protests, as the Judiciary prosecuted political prisoners and handed out executions of protesters.
 One prominent case was the execution of wrestler Navid Afkari, whose cause sparked a global outcry.
 Prominent human rights groups called Afkari’s sentencing and execution a “travesty of justice.”

 What can we expect from Mohseni-Ejei?